About This Episode

 Abdullah Al-Arian 22:40

-Yeah so again, this is another colleague who’s written a chapter in the book, specifically on the question of BDS and football.
+Yeah, so again, this is another colleague who’s written a chapter in the book, specifically on the question of BDS and football.
 And that’s Aubrey Bloomfield, who’s looked at this question extensively.
-And again, I think there’s a lot that we can take away from past experiences, right?
-So there are always questions about boycott.
+And again, I think there’s a lot that we can take away from past experiences.
+There are always questions about boycott.
 There are always questions about what is the role of politics in sports.
 That’s something that isn’t really new.

-But also when we look at, for instance, what Israel has done through sport is that it’s not just using it to deflect attention away from ethnic cleansing, apartheid or occupation.
-I think what the Israeli state has explicitly tried to do is use it to end its own isolation and using its participation even to further specific political goals.
+So I think, from what I can tell at least, it seems like sportswashing is actually kind of shortchanging the conversation a bit.
+Because if we’re talking purely about the idea of using sports as a deflection or distraction, I don’t think that actually quite captures what many of these states are doing — Saudi Arabia included.
+But also, when we look at what Israel has done through sport, it’s not just using it to deflect attention away from ethnic cleansing, apartheid, or occupation.
+I think what the Israeli state has explicitly tried to do is use it to end its own isolation and use its participation even to further specific political goals.

-And so I think the BDS movement in this regard has found a way to position itself at least as a means of trying to shine a light on some of these abusive practices, rather than allow the state to deflect attention or even worse yet to affirm its sovereignty over territorial claims, or to shrug off any human rights abuses through the normalization that comes with playing against outside opponents or even bringing in a major sportswear brand like Puma into the settlements.
+And so I think the BDS movement in this regard has found a way to position itself, at least as a means of trying to shine a light on some of these abusive practices, rather than allow the state to deflect attention, or even worse yet to affirm its sovereignty over territorial claims, or to shrug off any human rights abuses through the kind of normalization that comes with playing against outside opponents or even bringing in a major sportswear brand like Puma into the settlements.

 Yara Hawari 27:19